rust-lang/lang-team/src/frequently-requested-changes.md

 padding, and allow interop with other languages which do this optimization.

 Rust makes several guarantees that make supporting these types difficult in the general case.
-The combianation `std::array::from_ref` and array indexing is a stable guarantee that a pointer (or reference) to an type is convertible to a pointer to a 1-array of that type.
+The combination of `std::array::from_ref` and array indexing is a stable guarantee that a pointer (or reference) to an type is convertible to a pointer to a 1-array of that type.

 Such a change could also pose problems for existing unsafe code, which may assume that pointers